The purpose of the Self Assessment Plan (SAP) is to develop an information repository to document the key pieces of information about your application

-If your system is classified as PL2+ (protection level 2 or protection level 3), the next step is to verify that your covered devices has been registered with RDM (Restricted Data Management)
+If your system is classified as PL2+ (protection level 2 or protection level 3), the next step is to verify that your covered devices have been registered in NetReg

 .
-By registering with RDM, your system will be automatically enrolled in campus intrusion detection and vulnerability scanning, and monitoring can begin within 24 hours.
+By registering with NetReg, your system will be automatically enrolled in campus intrusion detection and vulnerability scanning, and monitoring can begin within 24 hours.

 In the Architecture Model